Itaybo89/hackathon/README.md

 - Special thanks to our instructors at ITC for their guidance and support throughout the project.

 ## Acknowledgments
-This project was a collaborative effort made possible by the hard work and dedication of our team and the invaluable input from our mentors.
-We're grateful for the opportunity to work on this innovative solution during the hackathon.
+This project was a collaborative effort made possible by the hard work and dedication of our team members and the support of our instructors at ITC.

-## License
-This project is open source and available under the [MIT License](LICENSE.md).

-## Screenshots
-*Screenshots of the project will be added here in the future.*